| |

 Michael Panontin

-Toronto post-rock sextet Do Make Say Think were the progeny of a studio project for a university course credit, eventually spawning first a CD, the competent if unspectacular eponymous debut, then a local buzz built through sparsely attended gigs and fiercely loyal local radio play (the University of Toronto's CIUT specifically), and ultimately a crucial re-press on uber-cool Constellation.
+Do Make Say Think began as the progeny of a studio project for a university course credit.
+This eventually spawned a CD, the competent if unspectacular eponymous debut, followed by a bit of local buzz from their sparsely attended gigs and some fiercely loyal local radio play (from the University of Toronto's CIUT, to be specific), and finally a crucial re-press on the uber-cool Constellation label.

-By now stalwarts on that Montreal experimental label, the band sequestered themselves in 2000 in the pastoral confines of a barn outside Port Hope, Ontario (keyboardist Jason MacKenzie's parents' actually), this despite the hoary old back-to-nature cliche it evokes (dating from Dylan and the Band up at Big Pink to, more recently, Stars birthing their exquisite Set Yourself on Fire after a frigid rural Quebec sojourn).
-The resultant wax, 2000's Goodbye Enemy Airship the Landlord is Dead, though hardly bucolic, is a sprawling affair, steeped in dense, soaring guitars, unobtrusive horns reminiscent of early King Crimson, and sombre, fragile rhythms.
+The Toronto post-rock sextet then sequestered themselves in the pastoral confines of a barn outside Port Hope, Ontario (keyboardist Jason MacKenzie's parents', actually).
+That sort of thing would usually evoke all those hoary back-to-nature cliches (like Dylan and the Band up at Big Pink or, more recently, Stars birthing their exquisite Set Yourself on Fire after a frigid rural Quebec sojourn).
+Here, though, the resulting Goodbye Enemy Airship the Landlord is Dead is anything but bucolic.
+It is, rather, a much more sprawling affair, steeped in dense, soaring guitars, unobtrusive horns reminiscent of early King Crimson, and sombre, fragile rhythms.

 Goodbye Enemy Airship... is an impressive display of fully realized space rock and a worthy rival to GYBE!'s atmospheric musings further down the St. Lawrence.